Jhonyel/Three-Trios-Overview/notes.md

       - get attack value of enemy card in opposite direction
       - if placed card attack value > enemy card attack value
         - flip enemy card
-          - replace with new cell with same card but new player
+          - replace with new cell with same card but new playerColor
         - battle at enemy card
   -